 Hormonal fluctuations are the key causes that trigger melasma.
 Hormone therapies, menopause, intake of oral contraceptives, and use of the wrong cosmetic can also cause melasma.

 Q.2 What are the skincare tips to prevent melasma?

-Dr. Priyanka Reddy, is one of the best dermatologists in Bangalore practicing at DNA Skin Clinic.
+Dr. Priyanka Reddy, is one of the best dermatologists practicing at DNA Skin Clinic.
 She has many years of experience in managing melasma and other hyperpigmentation concerns.
 She is known to provide the latest and most effective pigmentation treatments to manage melasma and other hyperpigmentation conditions.
 For more information, please feel free to get in touch with us!